Fleckism/SecurityPlus/SecurityPlus/14 C Secure Coding Practices.md

----
-tags: [Implementation,section]
----
-# EXAM OBJECTIVES COVERED
+## EXAM OBJECTIVES COVERED

 2.3 Summarize secure application development, deployment, and automation concepts
+#A_D
 3.2 Given a scenario, implement host or application security solutions
+#Implementation
 While you may not be taking on direct development duties on major projects, you will often be called upon to make updates to scripts, or make a quick judgment whether a script could be vulnerable and should be evaluated more closely for weaknesses.
 Being able to summarize secure coding practices will help you to work effectively as part of a [[DevSecOps]] team.
 # SECURE CODING TECHNIQUES

 The security considerations for new programming technologies should be well understood and tested before deployment.
 One of the challenges of application development is that the pressure to release a solution often trumps any requirement to ensure that the application is secure.
 A legacy software design process might be heavily focused on highly visible elements, such as functionality, performance, and cost.
 Modern development practices use a security development life cycle running in parallel or integrated with the focus on software functionality and usability.
 Examples include Microsoft's SDL ([microsoft.com/en-us/securityengineering/sdl](https://www.microsoft.com/en-us/securityengineering/sdl)) and the [[OWASP]] Software Assurance Maturity Model ([owasp.org/www-project-samm](https://owasp.org/www-project-samm/)) and Security Knowledge Framework ([owasp.org/www-project-security-knowledge-framework](https://owasp.org/www-project-security-knowledge-framework/)).
-OWASP also collates descriptions of specific vulnerabilities, exploits, and mitigation techniques, such as the OWASP Top 10 ([owasp.org/www-project-top-ten](https://owasp.org/www-project-top-ten/)).
+OWASP also collates descriptions of specific [[vulnerability|vulnerabilities]], exploits, and mitigation techniques, such as the OWASP Top 10 ([owasp.org/www-project-top-ten](https://owasp.org/www-project-top-ten/)).

 **Some of the most important coding practices are input validation, output encoding, and error handling**.